mcraiha/AUDALF/SPECIFICATIONS.md

 ## Index section

-Index section in AUDALF means Index count + Key type + entry definitions
+Index section in AUDALF means Index count + Key type + entry definitions.
+Header section size is at least 16 bytes, most likely more.

 ### Index count
 Defines how many index items there are.
 This is ALWAYS *unsigned 64 bit integer*.
+If value is 0, then there aren't any data in [key and value pair](#Key-and-value-pairs) section.

 e.g. **0x04 0x00 0x00 0x00 0x00 0x00 0x00 0x00** would mean that there are 4 items